Edward Beckett, 5th Baron Grimthorpe: Racing manager

 Lord Grimthorpe had a successful career as a bloodstock agent, working for more than twenty years at the British Bloodstock Agency, whom he joined as his first employment, and buying horses on behalf of, among others, the Duke of Devonshire.
 In 1999 he became Prince Khalid Abdullah's racing manager, succeeding Grant Pritchard-Gordon.
-He is responsible for overseeing the Prince's worldwide Juddmonte Farms racing operation, which in 2011 involved 700-800 horses across ten farms in the United Kingdom, Ireland and the United States, and about 250 horses in training with 13 different trainers.
+He is responsible for overseeing the Prince's worldwide Juddmonte Farms racing operation, which in 2011 involved 700–800 horses across ten farms in the United Kingdom, Ireland and the United States, and about 250 horses in training with 13 different trainers.

 He has been widely praised for his contribution to a lengthy period of considerable success for the Juddmonte operation.
 In 2003 Prince Khalid had 78 winners in Britain and 58 in France, making him champion owner in both those countries; he also finished third in the American owners' championship that year.
 The prince was British flat racing's champion owner again in 2010, with 74 winners and prize money of more than £3 million; and he took the title once more in 2011, when he had 63 winners and won prize money totaling more than £3.4 million.

 Lord Grimthorpe was elected to the Jockey Club in December 2007 and in 2011 he was appointed chairman of the race committee at York Racecourse.
+He was appointed a deputy lieutenant of Cambridgeshire in 2023.